tebeka/talks/conda-pyconil-2017/playbook.md

 Another tip is that if you're building docker containers you'd probably want to run `conda clean` to delete downloaded files.

+The vacuum cleaner paradox: it sucks when it doesn't and doesn't when it does.